Learn with Camtree

 While there are variations between these approaches, and they may be described in different ways, most have stages which broadly correspond to those shown here.

-Camtree is currently focussing on providing support, training and resources for two established research approaches, both of which employ a reflective cycle of inquiry.
+Camtree also provides support, training and resources for two established research approaches, both of which employ a reflective cycle of inquiry.
 These are Research Lesson Study, and the model of professional inquiry embodied in the T-SEDA approach, which has a focus on classroom dialogue.

 Research Lesson Study